 The coast along the south of this great continent is the bulwark for the entire nation against the relentless onslaught of the Indian Ocean, the Southern Ocean and the Tasman Sea.
 These oceans have huge swells generated in deep south latitudes which march with military precision and purpose to our sandy shores, only to inevitably end their journey with a vainglorious death-throe moment, rearing as if to conquer before crashing to final destruction on whatever sandbar, reef, rock shelf or cliff their long trajectory has taken them to.

 Give me a good honest great white pointer any day of the week.
 At least when you make it to the beach upon being chased by one, it concedes it was a draw and stays in the water, and both parties leave in peace.
 Contrast this with the saltwater crocodile who upon the chase moving from its sea phase to its land phase, will chase you up your street, into your house, and extract you protesting loudly from under the bed where you vainly tried to hide.
-Then it will eat you.
+Then it will eat you (after holding you prisoner in its dark and wet lair for a week or so).

 Don’t start me on hinterlands of the north and south of the continent.
 Give me the temperate rainforest of the Otways, or the tall eucalypts of south-west WA, or the gentle delights of the Fleurieu Peninsula in SA, or the rolling hills and clear creeks flowing into the sea over pristine sand along the south coast of NSW.
 Give me any part of the Tassie hinterland, from its Jurassic Parks to its windswept wildernesses, with its clear mountain streams and powerful rivers reminding us of how the world used to be.
-The tropics have nothing to compare – inhospitable jungle sums it up.
+The tropics have nothing to compare – inhospitable jungle and unswimmable seas sums it up for me.

 It is beyond the purpose of explaining the name of this blog to venture beyond the parochial hints above.
 The sea is my realm.
 The southern winter is my favourite season.
 Cold water ocean swimming is one of my joys.
 The southern coast of Australia and all that lies within a two day ride north of the coast is where I choose to be.
 I do go to other places from time to time, but only as a visitor.
 All trips away culminate in my yearning for the Southern Ocean, the Milky Way, the Southern Cross and my little patch of pure south in Apollo Bay.
 I will always return to this southern place, because it’s truly my home.